 FOL Phone Number - We do have an extension number you can use to notify us.
 Call the library at 217-424-2900 ex 6133.
 Leave a message and someone will return your call as soon as possible.

-Book Donations - Reminder: we are still accepting donations of used books.
+Book Donations and Dropoffs - Reminder: we are still accepting donations of used books.
 There is a cart located outside the main library entrance where donations can be left.
 All genres are needed.
 This is one of our main routes of fundraising.
-Thank you again for supporting your community by supporting Friends of the Library !
-Thanks.
+Thank you again for supporting your community by supporting Friends of the Library! - Also on second saturdays we will have someone to help you unload your book donations outside at the main door from 9:30 to 1:00.
+Clean books only please.

 Books Between Bites is a free program at the Decatur Public Library, sponsored by Friends of the Decatur Public Library